neovarier/advanced_lane_detection/writeup.md

 ![alt text][image2]

 The code is present in Cell 1 and 2
+The top and bottom edges in the chessboard pattern are slightly curved which are getting corrected after undistorting the image

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.